On $L^p$ estimates for positivity-preserving Riesz transforms related to Schr\"odinger operators: introduction

 Therefore, using the $L^{\infty}$ contractivity of the heat semigroup $e^{t\Delta}$ we easily see that $R^a_c$ is bounded on $L^{\infty}.$ Secondly, if $d\geqslant 3$ and $V\in L^q,$ $q>d/2,$ is a non-zero compactly supported function, then $R^a_V$ is unbounded on $L^{\infty}$ for all $a>0,$ see \thref{pro:cexlinf}.
 Thus, the fact that $V$ does not vanish outside a compact set is necessary for the boundedness of $R^a_V$ on $L^{\infty}.$

-In what follows for two functions $A,B\colon \R^d\to [0,\infty)$ by $A(x)\approx B(x)$ we mean that $cA(x)\leqslant B(x)\leqslant CA(x)$ with two universal constants $0<c<C.$ We say that $A\approx B$ globally if $A(x)\approx B(x)$ for $x$ outside a compact set.
-The main classes of examples on $L^{\infty}(\R^d)$ which our theory admits are given below. \begin{theoremx} \thlabel{thm:exLinfint} Let $V\colon \R^d\to [0,\infty)$ be a function in $L^{\infty}_{\rm loc}.$ Then in all the three cases \begin{enumerate} \item $V(x)\approx 1$ globally \item For some $\alpha>0$ we have $V(x)\approx |x|^{\alpha}$ globally \item For some $\beta>1$ we have $V(x)\approx \beta^{|x|}$ globally \end{enumerate} each of the Riesz transforms $R_V^a,$ $a>0$, is bounded on $L^{\infty}(\R^d).$ \end{theoremx} What lies at the heart of the proof of \thref{thm:exLinfint} is the Feynman--Kac formula. \thref{thm:exLinfint} is a direct consequence of \thref{th:linf} which is proved in Section \ref{sec:linf}.
-The application of this theorem requires two assumptions.
+In what follows for two functions $A,B\colon \R^d\to [0,\infty)$ by $A(x)\approx B(x)$ we mean that for almost all $x \in \R^d$ we have $cA(x)\leqslant B(x)\leqslant CA(x)$ with two universal constants $0<c<C.$ We say that $A\approx B$ globally if $A(x)\approx B(x)$ for almost every $x$ outside a compact set.
+The main classes of examples on $L^{\infty}(\R^d)$ which our theory admits are given below. \begin{theoremx} \thlabel{thm:exLinfint} Let $V\colon \R^d\to [0,\infty)$ be a function in $L_{\rm loc}^\infty$.
+Then in all the three cases \begin{enumerate} \item $V(x)\approx 1$ globally \item For some $\alpha>0$ we have $V(x)\approx |x|^{\alpha}$ globally \item For some $\beta>1$ we have $V(x)\approx \beta^{|x|}$ globally \end{enumerate} each of the Riesz transforms $R_V^a,$ $a>0$, is bounded on $L^{\infty}(\R^d).$ \end{theoremx} What lies at the heart of the proof of \thref{thm:exLinfint} is the Feynman--Kac formula. \thref{thm:exLinfint} is restated as \thref{cor:linf} in Section \ref{sec:linf}, where it is deduced from \thref{th:linf}.
+In order to apply \thref{th:linf} we need to verify two assumptions.
 Firstly $V$ must be strictly positive far away along a line in $\R^d.$ In this case \thref{lem21} guarantees an exponential decay of the semigroup $e^{-tL}$ on $L^{\infty}(\R^d)$.
 Secondly, we assume a specific interplay between the value $V(x)$ and the speed at which $V(y)$ decreases for $y$ in a ball around $x.$ The interplay is captured in condition \eqref{th:linf:eq1} (the quantity $I^a(V)(x)$ being defined in \eqref{eq:def:IaV}).
 It is easily verified that the assumptions of \thref{th:linf} are met in all the cases (1), (2), (3) of \thref{thm:exLinfint}.